Ardour Mixing Tutorial: Adding Tracks, Routing and Applying Effects

 Adding Effects to your Mix

 Read this tutorial on how to add, use and install Ardour plugins in Ubuntu.
 Follow the procedure in that tutorial and add “Triple Band Parametric” on on the pre-fader section of kick drum and chorus bass tracks.
-To confirm if you have correctly add the plugin, go to Windows – Show Mixer.
+To confirm if you have correctly added the plugin, go to Windows – Show Mixer.
 You should see the Triple Band parametric effects plugin added on both kick drum and chorus bass track.
 Screenshot (enclosed in dotted yellow box):